 I knew we were in for a visual fest when we received an invitation to join our friend Masa to visit a garden at the Daitoku-ji that is only open to the public for a short time in the spring and autumn.
+I didn’t know that the visit would prompt a spontaneous game of cat and mouse.

 It’s been a glorious few weeks.
 A streak of fine weather prolonged sakura season and the warmth prompted other spring flowers to swiftly come into bloom.
 I’m always awed by the urgency of spring.
 The Japanese maple trees were barren a few short weeks ago when we arrived.
 Now they all are displaying their bright green new leaves of spring.
 Pops of azalea blossoms and best- of- all -Chinese peonies are vie for attention too.